kmsignix/zoom-jet-packs/README.md

 Enter your password to legally bind your signature to the documents, and click **Sign**.
 ![019-SIGNiX-bind](https://github.com/user-attachments/assets/b9c687fd-f5cf-46a5-9891-18a18f70aefb)

-View the end-of-signing Digital Dashboard / call-to-action.
+View the end-of-signing Digital Billboard / call-to-action.
 This is to encourage the lessee to now visit the accessories store, and presents a valuable coupon.
 Click on the link to visit the store, click **Review** to review the document, or click **Logout**.
 ![020-SIGNiX-call-to-action](https://github.com/user-attachments/assets/b548798f-d33d-4c8b-bfc0-b8e506cd57b7)

 At the end of the signing, both the lessor and the lesse are sent emails for them to download the documents.